Car insurance Spain

 Buying a car in Spain

-To purchase a Car in Spain, you will need to produce certain documentation, this includes confirmation of your address such as the Escritura (property deed), or a rental agreement for where you live in Spain as well as, your N.I.E number and Passport.
+To purchase a Car in Spain, you will need to produce certain documentation, this includes confirmation of your address such as the Escritura (property deed), or a rental agreement for where you live in Spain as well as your N.I.E number.
 Some areas now want proof that you are registered on the padron which you can obtain from your town hall.

 If you are buying a new car in Spain, from a dealer, they will normally organise all the paperwork for you, but you will have to pay any transfer tax and fees.
 If purchasing a second-hand car in Spain then you need to ensure all the paperwork is handled correctly to avoid incurring fines.

 Most people use a Gestor, to organise the paperwork for them.

 If you have an EU licence, such as, the Full UK licence, then you can use that license to drive a vehicle in Spain.
 You cannot obtain a Spanish driving licence without a residencia (residents permit).
 Whilst it is not necessary to obtain a Spanish licence, strictly speaking, you should carry a translation of your licence in Spanish, just in case you are stopped by the police.
 This can be obtained from the Real Automovil Club de Espana.

 The alternative is to exchange your current driving licence for a Spanish licence.
 In order to do this you must provide copies of your passport, your driving licence, your residency card, a medical report and the relevant form to Trafico (spanish traffic police), completed.
 Once they accept your paperwork you will receive a temporary licence which you should produce if stopped by the authorities.
 Some weeks later you will receive your new Spanish driving licence.
 Please note you should give an alternative postal address to Trafico if you do not receive post at your home.